Deep Plane Facelift

 Why Would Our Plastic Surgeon Recommend Another Type of Facelift?

-At Kensington Medical, our plastic surgeons, following a comprehensive consultation, will recommend the best facelift for your facial anatomy, health and areas you want to address for example an eyelid lift and desired outcome.
 For example, if we have a patient who has minimal facial sagging or who wants to target specific areas, a mini facelift or a targeted approach like a neck lift or temporal lift may be more suitable.

 What Are the Reasons for Choosing a Deep Plane Facelift?

 • Significant Sagging skin: It is an excellent choice for individuals with moderate to severe facial sagging and aging, especially in the midface and jowl areas.
-A neck lift may be recommended as part of the same procedure. this is called an extended deep plane facelift and neck lift surgery.
+A neck lift may be recommended as part of the same procedure.
+This is called an extended deep plane facelift and neck lift surgery.

 • Natural-Looking Results: The deep plane technique aims to create natural-looking results, avoiding the “pulled” or unnatural appearance that can sometimes be associated with some traditional facelifts.